Congressional Dems echo concerns about down-ballot consequences of Bernie nomination

 DEMS PUMMEL SANDERS ON COMMUNISM, SPENDING AT SC DEBATE AHEAD OF KEY PRIMARIES

-Both Speaker Nancy Pelosi and Democratic Caucus Chairman Hakeem Jeffries made the case that the House will be firmly in Democrats’ hands and attempted to quiet the Democrats’ concerns.
+Both Speaker Nancy Pelosi and Democratic Caucus Chairman Hakeem Jeffries made the case that the House will be firmly in Democrats’ hands and attempted to quiet the concerns.

 Pelosi said Wednesday she’ll support Sanders at the top of the 2020 ticket and responded “no” when asked if his candidacy could cost the House Democratic majority.